 - Sustainability Elements - Describe how the nominee/submission has improved social, economic, and ecological conditions.

-Additional evaluation methods may be used to select PSA video submissions and the Trashion Design Competition.
+Additional evaluation methods may be used for the PSA video submissions and the Trashion Design Competition.

 Our Unique Awards